jimishol/Pioneerspacesim_trading_economy/README.md

 I can not guaranty for how long by github account will either exist or be maintained.
 Feel free to copy paste anything you like somewhere else.
 Although, I would be happy to know if someone foud my article interesting.

 Pleasy avoid harsh comments, if you disagree with my writtings.
-I hope to have a few more healthy years, i have no time to improve myself, so let me rest in peace.
+I hope for me to have a few more healthy years, i have no time to improve myself, so let me rest in peace.

 Thank you.